-With no mouth guard, a blow to the lower face sends shock waves through the skull.
-A direct impact can fracture the front teeth, however other blows, particularly to the lower jaw, can cause other damage.
-A blow to the lower jaw can slam the jaws together, and the sudden impact of the fairly sharp lower teeth into the back of the upper teeth is like a chisel, causing a fracture of the upper teeth and punches them forwarders.
+With no mouthguard, a blow to the lower face sends shock waves through the skull.
+A direct impact can fracture the front teeth, however, other blows, particularly to the lower jaw, can cause other damage.
+A blow to the lower jaw can slam the jaws together, and the sudden impact of the fairly sharp lower teeth into the back of the upper teeth is like a chisel, causing a fracture of the upper teeth.

-In some cases, the transmitted forces can lead to a fracture of the lower jaw, or will travel through the jaw joint (TMJ) into the base of the skull causing a concussion.
+In some cases, the transmitted forces can lead to a fracture of the lower jaw or travel through the jaw joint (TMJ) into the base of the skull, causing a concussion.

-Mouth guards act like a shock absorber, both spreading the force over a larger area, and increasing the time for the peak force to occur.
-Dissipating the energy of the blow over a larger area and longer time reduces its effect, and prevents, or vastly reduces any injury.
+Mouth guards act like shock absorbers, both spreading the force over a larger area, and increasing the time for the peak force to occur.
+Dissipating the energy of the blow over a larger area and for a longer time reduces its effect, and prevents, or vastly reduces any injury.

-Custom-made mouth guards are somewhat more expensive than stock mouth guards purchased in stores, their exceptionally good fit, comfort, and overall quality make them worth it.
+Custom-made mouthguards are somewhat more expensive than stock mouthguards purchased in stores, but their exceptionally good fit, comfort, and overall quality make them worth it.
 A custom-made mouth guard is easily retained in the mouth and does not interfere with speech or breathing.
-For these reason, custom-made devices are often preferred by sports enthusiasts and recommended.
-So give your smile a sporting chance—ask for a custom made mouth guard.
+For these reasons, custom-made devices are often preferred and recommended by sports enthusiasts.
+So give your smile a sporting chance—ask for a custom-made mouthguard.

-At our practice we can customise your mouthguard (even when you have braces), an impression will be taken and you may select your colour.
-Your mouthgaurd will be supplied at the earliest convienence in a mouthgaurd holder for you to keep safe!
+At our practice, we can customise your mouthguard (even when you have braces), an impression will be taken, and you may select your colour.
+Your mouthguard will be supplied at your earliest convenience in a mouthguard holder for you to keep safe!